 Action Needed

 Urge your Members of Congress to support additional appropriations for the Affordable Connectivity Program (ACP) to preserve a broadband affordability program at the Federal Communications Commission (FCC).
-There are several legislative proposals to extend funding for the program, including the following:
+The ACP exhausted funding in May 2024, and Congress has yet to appropriate additional funding.
+As a result, millions of households were de-enrolled from the program.

 Background